Madelyne Pryor: Whirlwind romance

 Madelyne Pryor was a cargo pilot in Anchorage, Alaska working for Scott Summers's grandparents when she and Scott meet during a Summers family reunion.
 A romantic relationship quickly begins between them, however, Scott is disturbed at her striking resemblance to Jean Grey.
 Also, she was the sole survivor of an airplane crash that occurred the same day Jean died on the moon.
 In addition, Professor X is unable to telepathically scan her mind, noting it is a rare immunity that does exist even in normal human brains.
 Scott, still recovering from Jean's death, becomes obsessed with the idea that Madelyne is Jean's reincarnation, eventually confronting her with these suspicions.
-Madelyne, furious and hurt, punches Scott and runs from the latter.
+Madelyne, furious and hurt, punches Scott and runs from him.
 As soon as she is alone, she is abducted by Mastermind who had been manipulating the X-Men for months as revenge by having Madelyne appear as the Phoenix.
 Storm summons a violent storm which defeats Mastermind and nearly kills Madelyne, but Scott resuscitates her.
 After the conflict, Scott comes to terms with the fact that Jean is dead and that Madelyne is someone else, and that Scott loves her all the same.
 The two are married, and Scott retires from active duty with the X-Men.